This roasted red pepper soup is rich and creamy with a roux base, no cream and no tomato, pure roasted red pepper flavor, simple and delicious!

 See my post on How to Make a Roux for more detailed instructions.

-Peppers, Garlic and Seasonings.
-Add the chopped roasted red peppers, garlic cloves, cumin and salt and pepper.
+Vegetables and Seasonings.
+Add the onion and cook for 5 minutes to soften, then add the chopped roasted red bell peppers, garlic cloves, cumin and salt and pepper.
 Cook another minute, stirring.

-Adjust.
 Adjust the consistency to your preference by adding more stock or water to thin.

-Garnish and Serve.
-Serve in bowls and garnish with olive oil or chili oil, chili flakes, pepper slices and fresh chopped parsley.
-Make some quick crispy croutons or use crusty bread!
-Grab a glass of white wine and enjoy.

 Boom!
 Done!
 Your roasted red pepper soup is ready to serve.
+Serve in bowls and garnish with olive oil or chili oil, chili flakes, pepper slices and fresh chopped parsley.

 Doesn't it look delicious?
 So creamy and rich.
 I'm seriously ready to dive into this bowl.
+It's great with a grilled cheese sandwich or crusty bread!

 Recipe Tips & Notes